-A Dublin based designer, director and academic, I graduated from Glasgow School of Art in Visual Communication and since then I have worked across Europe.
-My extensive design industry experience covers a broad crea… Read More
+A Dublin based designer, director and academic, I have worked across Europe during the last 14 years in practice.
+My extensive design industry experience covers a broad creative spectrum from graphi… Read More

 Alongside developing new models of pedagogical enquiry related to design teaching & learning, my research interests include applying creative thinking and design tools to developing innovative way of questioning, responding to, and discussing the city.
 Previous research has encompassed design approaches to innovate textile production and textile archiving, which led to AHRC funding and cross-disciplinary collaboration within academia and industry.